Farama-Foundation/PettingZoo/docs/gamma/prospector.md

 all of the prospectors get
 0.1.

-Finally, when a banker deposits gold in the bank, that banker receives a reward of
+Finally, by default when a banker deposits gold in the bank, that banker receives a reward of
 0.8, the other bankers
 receive rewards of 0.1, and